A Generalised Theory of Proportionality in Collective Decision Making: Extensions of the Model

 This is equivalent to:

 Let $z = |X \cap W|$ and let $\pi_z$ denote the total price of the candidates from $X \cap W$ paid by the voters from $S$.
-From condition \ref{sp:condition} in the definition of stable-priceability we get that for each $c \in X \setminus W$ we have:
+Let $\zeta_i$ denote the amount of money that voter $i \in S$ has excluding the amount of money that the voter paid for the candidates from $X \cap W$.
+We have: